 - For your presence in the seminar, you are responsible for the behaviors that led to be there.
 If you have problems concerning your situation or reasons for being in the workshop, please see your Coordinator for Residential Education or your Associate College Administrative Officer (ACAO).
 Do not use the workshop as a platform to blame someone else for your involvement in a situation.

 - Do not come to the workshop under the influence of alcohol and/or any other drug.

 - You must participate cooperatively in all activities of group work.

 Confidentiality: Confidentiality is vital for creating an environment where participants can share personal information.
 Any breach of confidentiality will be considered a violation of your voluntary resolution and will subject you to disciplinary action in accordance with the Student Policies and Regulations Handbook, Sections 102.16 and 102.21.

-Reflection Paper: Often, you are required to complete a reflection paper after the completion of the workshop, describing what you learned/gained form the workshop and return that to your Adjudicating Officer within one week of completion.
-Your adjudicator will provide you with more specific details about the length and what your reflection paper should cover.
+Reflection Paper: Often, you are required to complete a reflection paper after the completion of the workshop, describing what you learned/gained form the workshop and return that to your Conduct Officer within one week of completion.
+Your Conduct Officer will provide you with more specific details about the length and what your reflection paper should cover.

-If you have any questions or concerns about the Ethics Workshop, contact the Decision Making Workshop Administration at email@example.com.
+If you have any questions or concerns or need accommodations for the Ethics Workshop, contact the Decision Making Workshop Administrator, Stacey Faulk at firstname.lastname@example.org.